rickerbh/blog/source/_posts/2016-08-04-interface-segregation.markdown

 Forcing clients to implement interfaces they're not concerned with causes unnecessary tight coupling of the client to the interface.
 If the interface changes, the client needs to reimplement/update itself even if it doesn't use that specific interface function.
 The result is wasted development effort in maintaining unnecessary code for testing and implementation.
 This should be avoided.

-Issues with interface definition can arise in langages that support [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming\)), [subtype](https://en.wikipedia.org/wiki/Subtyping) conformance, or concepts like [Interface](https://en.wikipedia.org/wiki/Interface_%28Java%29) or [Protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming\)).
+Issues with interface definition can arise in languages that support [inheritance](https://en.wikipedia.org/wiki/Inheritance_(object-oriented_programming\)), [subtype](https://en.wikipedia.org/wiki/Subtyping) conformance, or concepts like [Interface](https://en.wikipedia.org/wiki/Interface_%28Java%29) or [Protocol](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming\)).
 Specifically, issues are more likely to occur when an object or type can only inherit/implement one super-class or protocol/interface, such as with inheritance with (most) object-oriented languages.
 C++ is a notable exception here with support for multiple-inheritance, and implementation of protocols/interfaces via abstract base classes with pure virtual functions.
 The majority of languages I've seen that support the concept of interfaces, also support multiple interface inheritance.
 This is supported in Swift, Java, and Objective-C. Ruby can support this via the include statement, although the duck typing removals the formal need for this definition - same with Python.
-Haskell supports this via TypeClass conformance.
+Haskell supports this via type class conformance.

 ## Show me some code